damianhakert/damianhakert.github.io/source/handbook/sales/POC/Template.md

 that these challenges generate.
 Lastly, we identify the specific Success Criteria for your

-Trial, GitLab's and your company's commitment and the timeframe of the Trial.
+Trial as well GitLab's and your company's commitment and the timeframe of the Trial.

 Since this project requires the use of resources from both of our companies, we request